Personal profile

-Professor Machura has published 6 books (a further book is in preparation for 2026), edited 10 books (plus one in preparation for 2025), edited 5 issues of academic journals, and published 64 journal articles and 70 book chapters.
+Professor Machura has published 6 books (a further book is in preparation for 2026), edited 10 books (plus one in print for 2026), edited 5 issues of academic journals, and published 64 journal articles and 70 book chapters.
 In addition, he authored book reviews, comments and reports.
 Some of his works have been translated into Chinese, Russian and Spanish.

 Stefan Machura co-founded the Welsh Centre for Crime and Social Justice and served as co-director.
 He has been external examiner for Aberystwyth University and Cardiff University.
 In Germany, he taught at the Ruhr-Universität Bochum and the Deutsche Hochschule für Verwaltungswissenschaften, Speyer.
 In addition, he has been a guest lecturer/professor at the International Institute for the Sociology of Law (Onati, Spanish Basque Country) and the University of East Finland.